 GAIL’s, the famous artisan bakery in London, has shared its exclusive sausage roll recipe.
-Follow the easy step-by-step guide and bake the delicious snack this winter.
+Follow the easy step-by-step guide and bake the delicious snack.

 - Sausage rolls are perfect for picnics because they travel well and can be eaten at room temperature.